3bdullelah/SQL-101/README.md

 # SQL-101
   get a Quick basics of SQL-101 with right a way by an example.

-> I hope this will heple you to get into SQL basics faster.
+> I hope this will help you to get start faster into the basics of SQL.